weaversa/cryptol-course/labs/Interpreter/Interpreter.md

 Before working through this lab, you'll need
   * Cryptol to be installed and
-  * this module to load succesfully.
+  * this module to load successfully.

 ## Skills You'll Learn